slawekzachcial/aws-athena-saml/README.md

 In order to establish a trust relationship between our SAML IdP and our AWS account we need to declare our IdP in AWS.
-To do that we need to create IAM Identity Provider, attach to it an IAM role that the users signing-in via our SAML IdP will get and the permissions the role gives - in our case a "read-only" access to our Athena database.
+To do that we need to create IAM Identity Provider, attach to it an IAM role that the users signing-in via our SAML IdP will assume and the permissions the role gives - in our case a "read-only" access to our Athena database.